Kampfkarren/DEMafia/README.md

 ### __How to setup__:
 1. Edit account.json with the token of the individual bot
 2. Invite it to your Discord server somehow
-3. (Optional) Give your bot a custom role
+3. Give your bot permissions to read and send messages, make channels, and set permissions to other channels

 To run every other time, run node demafia.js